Ruihan11/RV32I-Simulator/README.md

 ## *ELF Compilation*

-*Configure your riscv tool-chain- non-supportive of others (but you can expand this simulation for other extensions)*
+*Configure your riscv tool-chain- non-supportive of others (but you can expand this simulator for other extensions)*

 ```
 # go to your riscv gnu tool-chain directory